cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayPolicy.java.md

 - *Type:* <a href="#@cdktf/provider-cloudflare.zeroTrustGatewayPolicy.ZeroTrustGatewayPolicyRuleSettingsNotificationSettings">ZeroTrustGatewayPolicyRuleSettingsNotificationSettings</a>

-Configure a notification to display on the user's device when this rule is matched.
+Configure a notification to display on the user's device when this rule matched.

+Settable for all types of rules with the action set to `block`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.10.1/docs/resources/zero_trust_gateway_policy#notification_settings ZeroTrustGatewayPolicy#notification_settings}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.11.0/docs/resources/zero_trust_gateway_policy#notification_settings ZeroTrustGatewayPolicy#notification_settings}

 ---